Short Answer: Rockstar Energy is not bad for you if consumed in moderation.

-Guarana is a plant native to Brazil which boasts an impressive range of stimulants (caffeine, theophylline, and theobromine) and various antioxidants.
+Guarana is a plant native to Brazil that boasts an impressive range of stimulants (caffeine, theophylline, and theobromine) and various antioxidants.

 Research suggests that it may help in reducing fatigue and also provide you with a quick energy boost, which sounds like an absolutely amazing ingredient to have in an energy drink!